awsdocs/nice-dcv-user-guide/doc_source/using-connecting-linux.md

    server_hostname_or_IP:port#session_id
    ```

-   For example, the following connects to a session named `my-session`, which is hosted on a NICE DCV server with the host name `my-dcv-server.com`, over port `8443`:
+   For example, the following connects to a session named `my-session`, which is hosted on a NICE DCV server with the hostname `my-dcv-server.com`, over port `8443`:

    ```
    my-dcv-server.com:8443#my-session